robnagler/robnagler.github.io/_posts/2024-04-28-Flukes-Flaws-BandBox.md

 To cut my wood fixation short, I was in Boulder and went to [Sterling Lumber](https://sterlinglbr.com) (locals know this as Boulder Lumber).
-They had very nice maple 1x4s so I bought 9 feet had them cut it in half to fit in my car, and went home.
+They had very nice maple 1x4s so I bought 9 feet, had them cut it in half to fit in my car, and went home.

 ### Crooked Wood